danivilardell/crypto-notes/content/zklearning/1-bilinear-pairings-made-simple.md

 The image shows how does addition behave if the curve where to be defined over the real numbers.
 Nonetheless, curves can be defined over more abstract fields.
 We will work from now on with elliptic curves defined over finite fields.

-## Back to Tate pairing
+## Back to Weil pairing

-After this brief elliptic curve introduction we can specify what will groups $G_1$, $G_2$ and $G_T$ be in the case of the Tate pairing.
+After this brief elliptic curve introduction we can specify what will groups $G_1$, $G_2$ and $G_T$ be in the case of the Weil pairing.
 - $G_1$ is an elliptic curve where the points satisfy the equation $y^2 = x^3 + b$ over the field $\mathbb{F}_p$.
 - $G_2$ is an elliptic curve where the points satisfy the same equation as in $G_1$ but defined over the field $\mathbb{F}_{p^{12}}$.
 - $G_t$ is the multiplicative group in $\mathbb{F}_{p^{12}}$.

 We can now see why we specified $G_1$ and $G_2$ as additive groups, since the operation in elliptic curves by convention is written as an addition, whereas for the multiplicative group in $\mathbb{F}_{p^{12}}$ we will use the multiplicative notation.

-Even though we have already found where are we going to be working on, we still need some more math tools to be able to construct the Tate pairing.
+Even though we have already found where are we going to be working on, we still need some more math tools to be able to construct the Weil pairing.

 ## Some more math concepts: Divisors